 - Medium size, heavy pot

-- Wash and cut the strawberries and kiwi in half, remove the white center inside fruit if you like (I did) and chop them into small pieces.
+- Wash and cut the strawberries and kiwi in half.
+You can remove the white center inside fruit if you like (I did) and chop them into small pieces.

 - Wash the mango.
 (Even fruit rind that will be cut off, including watermelons, cantaloupes, honeydew and mangoes, should be rinsed.)
 Remove the mango “meat from the rind.
-I slice off pieces of the mango, cut them in horizontal and vertical lines, still attached to the rind, and then slice the chunks off the rind.
-Once the pit is fully exposed, cutting needs to be a bit more creative.
-The kiwi will dissolve completely, the strawberries will mostly disappear, but the mango chunks will stay somewhat intact.
-If you prefer a less chunky jam without pieces of mango, then mash the mango chunks or put it through a food processor to turn it into mush.
+I slice off pieces, cut them in horizontal and vertical lines, and then slice the chunks off the rind.
+Once you fully expose the pit, you have to cut more creatively.
+The kiwi dissolves completely and the strawberries mostly disappear, but the mango chunks stay somewhat intact.
+If you prefer smoother jam, mash the mango chunks or put it through a food processor to turn it into mush.

 - Mix the fruits and sugar in a large bowl, stir and leave the fruit to soften or “macerate” for at least 1 hour, preferably 1½ hours.

-- Pour the mixture into a pot that is large enough to hold the mixture with several inches of depth to spare.
-You’ll need that large a pot because the mixture grows as it boils, and it can spit, causing a mess, if it reaches the top of the pot.
+- Pour the mixture into a large pot.
+(It should hold the mixture with several inches of depth to spare.)
+The mixture grows as it boils, and may spit, causing a mess if it reaches the top of the pot.

-- Bring the mixture to a boil.
-Stir it occasionally as it comes to a boil, then continue to stir almost constantly as the mixture boils for about another 15 minutes.
-You can leave the mixture for 30 seconds, but don’t text your best friend or check the score of a game while you’re supposed to be stirring.
-The mixture will foam up and then the foam will subside as it boils.
-If you have any foam left as the mixture gets to a jam consistency, a small sliver of butter will make most of it dissipate.
+- Bring the mixture to a boil, stirring occasionally.
+Continue to stir almost constantly as the mixture boils for about another 15 minutes.
+You can leave the mixture for 30 seconds, but not longer.
+In other words, don’t text your best friend or check the score of a game.
+The mixture will foam up and then subside as it boils.
+If there is foam left as the mixture becomes jammy, a small sliver of butter will make most of it dissipate.
 If there is any foam left that you want to remove, you can also pull it off with a clean spoon.
 If you need to check on the consistency, dip in a clean spoon as tilt it; the jam should clump and some should stick to the spoon if it is ready.